 1. Book your tickets in advance

-This for me is a golden rule.
+This for me is one of the top tips and tricks for visiting theme parks.
 Tickets are ALWAYS dearer at the entrance to a theme park.
 Attraction Tickets Direct have the LOWEST theme park ticket rates on the web, with free delivery and no credit card fees.
 They also send you real park tickets (not vouchers) so you can walk straight through without queuing 😎 Attraction Tickets Direct also offer many combination tickets that are not available to buy at the gate.
 You may get 2 days for the price of 1 or get discounted combination tickets to multiple theme parks, that are only available on their website.

 2. Research, research research.